ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 1.3.
 Extended Meanings: Unless otherwise specified in these Terms of Service, words importing the singular include the plural and vice versa and words importing gender include all genders.

-2. Licence to Use the Site: If you comply with these Terms of Service, ioBanker grants you the limited right to use the Site and the Services.
-The right to use the Site and the Services is a non-exclusive, non-transferable, revocable, limited licence, and it is subject to the limitations and obligations in these Terms of Service.
-Nothing in these Terms of Service gives you any licence (other than as set out in this paragraph), right, title, or ownership of, in, or to the Site or any of the Services.
+2. Licence to Use the Site: If you comply with these Terms of Service, ioBanker grants you the limited right to use the Site and the Software Services.
+The right to use the Site and the Software Services is a non-exclusive, non-transferable, revocable, limited licence, and it is subject to the limitations and obligations in these Terms of Service.
+Nothing in these Terms of Service gives you any licence (other than as set out in this paragraph), right, title, or ownership of, in, or to the Site or any of the Software Services.

 3. Trading Activities: The Site is a trading, discussion, and information environment for the purchase and sale of Digital Tokens.
 The Site permits only unfinanced transactions.
 Unfinanced purchases are fully funded by trading participants through funds owned by you.
 For example, if you have $100.00 worth of Digital Tokens in your wallet on the Site, you may then trade or sell those Digital Tokens for other Digital Tokens.
 Purchases and sales of Digital Tokens through the Site are settled by delivery of the full amount of the Digital Tokens by the seller to the purchaser’s wallet against payment in full by the purchaser to the seller’s wallet, with fees deducted.